dannsam/xenko-docs/manual/graphics/01-NEW-pages/system-requirements.md

 ### Mobile development

-There are additional requirements if your project targets popular mobile platforms:
+There are additional requirements if you develop your project for the popular mobile platforms:

 | Platform | Requirements |
 |-------|-------|